alien4cloud/alien4cloud.github.io/documentation/1.1.0/getting_started/getting_started.markdown

 weight: 100
 ---

-This guide will explain how to take in charge Alien in details and configure it for your uses.
+This guide explains how to get started with alien 4 cloud and deploy your first application.
+The goal of this guide is not to provide an extensive cover of all the functionalities.

-##1.
-Prerequisites:
+# Prerequisites:

+* Cloudify Manager 3.3.1:
+This getting started will leverage the cloudify 3 plugin and as such a running cloudify manager is required before moving forward.
+In order to install it please follow Cloudify documentation [to install the cloudify CLI](http://docs.getcloudify.org/3.3.1/installation/from-packages/) and [install a manager](http://getcloudify.org/downloads/install-cloudify-manager.html)

+* A machine with Linux or MacOS Operating System: Alien 4 Cloud can run on windows OS too but we recommend Unix based OS.
+Moreover the default package only includes sh script.

+* JAVA:
-* Ensure that you have at least JAVA version 7 or higher installed on your working station.
+Ensure that you have at least JAVA version 7 or higher installed on your working station.
 If not, just install java following instructions [here](https://www.java.com/fr/download/manual.jsp){:target="_blank"}.

-* You can get *Cloudify* in version 3.3 [here](http://getcloudify.org/downloads/get_cloudify_3x.html#dl){:target="_blank"}.

-* In order to start using alien 4 cloud you have to download Alien: [alien4cloud-dist](http://fastconnect.org/maven/service/local/artifact/maven/redirect?r=opensource&g=alien4cloud&a=alien4cloud-dist&v=1.1.0&p=tar.gz&c=dist)
+* Access to a supported Cloud: This getting started guide is made for Amazon EC2 but can be adapted easily to run on other supported platforms.

+* A supported web browser (check versions [here](http://localhost:4000/#/documentation/1.1.0/admin/supported_platforms.html))

+# Install Alien 4 Cloud

+Download Alien 4 Cloud distribution package [alien4cloud-dist](http://fastconnect.org/maven/service/local/artifact/maven/redirect?r=opensource&g=alien4cloud&a=alien4cloud-dist&v=1.1.0&p=tar.gz&c=dist) and extract the archive it in your desired location.

+Once extracted you should have the following content:

-{% info %}
+{% highlight bash %}
-We recommend using the Alien standalone with **Cloudify 3.3.1** on **OpenStack**.
+├── alien4cloud-ui-1.1.0.war
+├── alien4cloud.sh
+├── config
+│   └── alien4cloud-config.yml
+│   └── elasticsearch.yml
+│   └── log4j.properties
+├── init
+│   └── archives
+│   │   └── alien-tosca-normative-types.zip
+│   │   └── alien-xtended-storage-types.zip
+│   │   plugins
+│   │   └── alien4cloud-cloudify3-provider-1.1.0.zip
-{% endinfo %}
+{% endhighlight %}

-##2.
-Start and configure Alien 4 Cloud :
+# Start Alien 4 Cloud :

-Assuming you have downloaded in the prerequisite, extract the archive and execute the following commands in your shell :
+In order to start Alien 4 Cloud just open a terminal inside the extracted root directory (alien4cloud) and run the _alien4cloud.sh_ script.

 {% highlight sh %}
-cd alien4cloud
 ./alien4cloud.sh
 {% endhighlight %}